News

 Issue 3 (October 2025)

-The Indiana Drama Club will be showing their production of Anne’s Avonlea, during Flex on October 24, 2025.
+The Indiana Drama Club will be showing their production of Anne’s Avonlea during Flex on October 24, 2025.
 The official showings will be on October 24, 25, and 26.
 The five main characters are played by Annie Stubbe, Trinity Douglas, Avery Schneider, Daelyn Freyvogel, and Henrietta Stroup.

-The time and place of the play is the early 1880s in Canada.
+The time and place of the play are the early 1880s in Canada.
 The production is about a red-headed girl who thinks she is ugly, but she is very intelligent and has friends to guide her on the way.
 The cast and crew have been working for 6 rough weeks, including auditions, trying out costumes, and memorizing lines.
 A challenge that the actors have to deal with is that the play does not have microphones, so they have to project but make it look casual.

 “The play is decent, but there are some things that the newer kids could learn to make the show better, and the older kids should show more authority to make it a safer environment,” said 8th-grade Drama Club President Rositsa Besseti.
 After asking her about the play, 7th-grade Quinne Evans said, “ I really like the play, but it’s definitely not ready for showtime yet.”
 This was said one week before the production